 Foreign Invasion and Colonization of Africa

-Did you know the original name of Africa was actually Ethiopia.
+Did you know the original name of the entire continent of Africa was actually called “Ethiopia?”
 Africa as we call it today was known as Upper Ethiopia and Lower Ethiopia.
 Due to foreign invasion and colonization bit by bit, Africa was taken over and the names of small areas changed.

 Come 1935, during the reign of King Selassie I in Ethiopia, Mussolini with his Modern weaponry , and unscrupulous tactics, set out to invade and take over.
 King Selassie I, a devout Christian and a proud King of “Ethiopia” wasn’t having any of that.